xente/loki-logger-handler/README.md

 ## Features

-* Logs pushed in JSON format
+* Logs pushed in JSON format by default
 * Custom labels definition
 * Allows defining loguru and logger extra keys as labels
 * Logger extra keys added automatically as keys into pushed JSON
 * Publish in batch of Streams
-* Publis logs compressed
+* Publish logs compressed

 ## Args

 * url (str): The URL of the Loki server.
 * labels (dict): A dictionary of labels to attach to each log message.
-* labelKeys (dict, optional): A dictionary of keys to extract from each log message and use as labels.
+* label_keys (dict, optional): A dictionary of keys to extract from each log message and use as labels.
 Defaults to None.
+* additional_headers (dict, optional): Additional headers for the Loki request.
+Defaults to None.
-* timeout (int, optional): The time in seconds to wait before flushing the buffer.
+* timeout (int, optional): Timeout interval in seconds to wait before flushing the buffer.
 Defaults to 10.
 * compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
 Defaults to True.
-* defaultFormatter (logging.Formatter, optional): The formatter to use for log messages.
-Defaults to LoggerFormatter().
+* loguru (bool, optional): Whether to use `LoguruFormatter`.
+Defaults to False.
+* default_formatter (logging.Formatter, optional): Formatter for the log records.
+If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.

 ## Formatters
-* LoggerFormatter: Formater for default python logging implementation
+* LoggerFormatter: Formatter for default python logging implementation
-* LoguruFormatter: Formater for Loguru python library
+* LoguruFormatter: Formatter for Loguru python library

 ## How to use